 - Copy of PAN card of the deceased

-- Self-attested PAN card copy and
+- Copy of PAN card of the Legal Heir and

 - Kindly note that following documents will be accepted as Legal Heir certificate;